tech-acs/chimera-docs/docs/developer/Building your dashboard/Core configuration.md

 These are:

-- Questionnaires/source databases setting
+- Sources/databases setting
 - Area hierarchy configuration
 - Areas importation
 - Reference values importation

-## Questionnaires/source databases
+## Sources/Questionnaires

-We refer to a data source as a questionnaire.
+We refer to a data source as a source or questionnaire.
 While this might not always correspond to your situation, its origins are based in how CSPro operates.
 Your dashboard can indeed connect to and work with multiple data sources (databases) and your census/survey does not need to be using CSPro.
 Our dashboard works with any kind of data in any kind of database as long as Laravel has a driver for it.

-As you should already be logged in using a 'Manager/Administrator' type account, you can directly head to the 'Management' menu (see screenshot below) in your dashboard and start adding questionnaires.
+As you should already be logged in using a 'Manager/Administrator' type account, you can directly head to the 'Management' menu (see screenshot below) in your dashboard and start adding sources.

 ![Management menu](/img/developer/building-your-dashboard/management-menu.png)

-To create a questionnaire, you need to provide two sets of information.
+To create a source, you need to provide two sets of information.
 The first one deals with the census/survey exercise and the second one pertains to the database where the respective data is stored.

 ![Management menu](/img/developer/building-your-dashboard/create-questionnaire.png)